 Continuous purification is much like boiling your tap water at home to remove the soluble (dissolvable) impurities in your water; continuous filtration is much like filtering your tap water to remove insoluble (non-dissolvable) impurities.

-Unfortunately, very few ordinary cleaners both continuously purify their dry cleaning solvent or fluid before and after each load and then continuously filter their dry cleaning solvent during each load.
+Unfortunately, very few ordinary cleaners continuously purify their dry cleaning solvent or fluid before and after each load.
+And also continuously filter their dry cleaning solvent during each load.

 So soluble (dissolved) impurities such as residual dyes, body oils, food fats, oily-type lotions and creams accumulate in the dry cleaning solvent or fluid.